 As British Columbia continues to recover from the catastrophic flooding from a series of atmospheric rivers last year, UNBC researchers are set to install new and improved weather stations that will help us better understand the storms and their impact.

-The Monitoring Extreme Climate and Hydrometeorological Events (MECHE) project led by Environmental Science Professor Dr. Stephen Déry received $97,150 from the Canada Foundation for Innovation’s John R. Evans Leaders Fund to equip two weather stations in west-central B.C.
+The Monitoring Extreme Climate and Hydrometeorological Events (MECHE) project led by Environmental Science Professor Dr. Stephen Déry received funding from the Canada Foundation for Innovation’s John R. Evans Leaders Fund and the B.C.
+Knowledge Development Fund to equip two weather stations in west-central B.C.

 “With this new equipment, we will be able to obtain detailed measurements on precipitation and meteorological conditions during atmospheric rivers and other storms,” Déry says.
 “We will be able to profile the atmosphere to characterize the ambient conditions that lead to precipitation formation and how it is distributed at the surface.”